roma-glushko/hirsh/README.md

-# Outage Detector
+# Hirsh

-A RaspberryPI-based automatous system that detects electricity and ISP outages.
+A RaspberryPI-based monitoring system that detects utility outages (ISP, electricity, etc).

 ## How does it work?

+TBU

 ## Notifications